Training Planning - Part 3

 Tempo Runs

-Sometimes this will have an adjective ascribed to it, such as intensive or long slow, but here we will just use them as a term to describe a hard continuous run at about 90% effort.
+Sometimes this will have an adjective ascribed to it, such as 'intensive' or 'long, slow', but here we will just use them as a term to describe a hard, continuous run at about 90% effort.
 These are good runs for race preparation.
-(It is good to keep your pulse at between 80% and 90% of it’s maximum for these runs).
+(It is good to keep your pulse at between 80% and 90% of its maximum for these runs).

 Recovery / Easy Runs

 These should be as they sound.
 They are light sessions run at a moderate pace, which will keep your legs loose and help with maintaining your fitness.
-They shouldn’t leave you significantly tired afterward or they may affect future sessions.
+They shouldn’t leave you significantly tired afterwards or they may affect future sessions.

 Additional (non-running) training